The brake rotors are a vital part of your vehicle. The brake pads push against the brake rotor when you apply force to the brake pedal.

 When the brake rotors get worn, they tend to create many uneven surfaces, which will cause the brake pads to get less “braking surface” on the brake rotor.
 This will reduce your brake efficiency dramatically.

-The rotor on the picture will probably get fixed after a few hard braking, but I guess you get the idea.
+The rotor on the picture will probably get fixed after a few hard braking, but I think you get the idea.

 3. Shaking steering wheel when braking